 A quick drive from Porto takes you to the beautiful riverside town of AMARANTE, which hugs both sides of the Rio Tâmega, a handsome tributary of the Douro.
-Much of the town’s history revolves around the thirteenth-century hermit Gonçalo, later made a saint, and most of the attractions bear his name or have some link to him.
-Although Amarante’s sights are few, save a photogenic bridge, and a riverside main street of granite houses whose wooden balconies project over the Tâmega, it’s popular with weekenders from Porto and foreign visitors.
-There’s a definite air of prosperity about and it’s certainly a fine place to spend the night, with a wide choice of accommodation, much of it still reasonably priced.
-Wednesdays and Saturdays – market days – are the most lively, though the action is all over by 3pm.
+Much of the town’s history revolves around the thirteenth-century hermit Gonçalo, later made a saint, and most of the attractions have some link to him.
+Although Amarante’s sights are few, save a photogenic bridge, and a riverside main street of granite houses with wooden balconies, it’s popular with weekenders from Porto and foreign visitors.
+There’s a definite air of prosperity about and it’s a fine place to spend the night, with a wide choice of accommodation, much of it still reasonably priced.
+Wednesdays and Saturdays, the market days, are the most lively, though the action is all over by 3pm.
 The local hooch, Gatão, a fruity vinho verde, can be enjoyed at one of the few late-opening esplanade bars found on the south side of the river near either bridge.